8 Facts About Having a Baby With a Surrogate

-The child is born with his parents’ DNA
+The child is born with her parents’ DNA

 In most cases, this is how the process unfolds: “Through an IVF cycle, you take the egg from the mom and fertilize it with the dad’s sperm, then transfer the embryo into the uterus of a gestational carrier,” explains reproductive endocrinologist Naveed Khan, MD, of Shady Grove Fertility in Leesburg, Virginia.
 The gestational carrier then carries the baby to term, and mom and dad resume their rolls as parents after the baby is born.
 So a gestational carrier has no biological relation to the child.

 A gestational carrier is not the same as a surrogate

 A traditional surrogate becomes pregnant with her own egg and the father’s sperm—via IVF or intrauterine insemination (in which sperm are placed directly in the uterus)—and she is the child’s biological mother.
 But this arrangement isn’t very common anymore, says Dr. Khan.
 “Most parents want their child to have their genes, so they use a gestational carrier.”

 Yes, you know other stars who've had a gestational carrier

 In January 2016, Tyra Banks and her boyfriend announced their baby boy, York, was born with the help of a surrogate.
 Giuliana and Bill Rancic’s son, Edward Duke (now 4), was also born with the help of a gestational carrier.
 So was Lucy Liu’s baby Rockwell Lloyd, who arrived in 2015.
 The list goes on: Ellen Pompeo, Sarah Jessica Parker, Elizabeth Banks, Nicole Kidman—they’ve all used surrogates to carry their children.